 While the pry bar may open a can of paint with ease the short stature of the tool gives it very little leverage.
 I have found that if you have a tactical pen or a small bolt, you can insert it into the lanyard hole and get a good deal more leverage out of it.

-At its price I would recommend it as a stocking stuffer or maybe a father’s day present.
-It has a quality build but needed a little more effort to be put into the multi tool aspect.
+At its price, I would recommend it as a stocking stuffer or maybe a Father’s Day present.
+It has a quality build but needs a little more effort to be put into the multi-tool aspect.
 I am still looking for a good key chain multi-tool.